rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 atp_player_info <- unique(atp_player_info)
 ```

-The next few lines of code show how I used joined these three data frames into one, much more useful, data frame.
+The next few lines of code show how I joined these three data frames into one, much more useful, data frame.

 First I used `full_join` to join together the `atp_by_year_grouped_by_loser_id` and `atp_player_info`.
 Since no player went undefeated, this creates a data frame containing information on every player in the orignal data set, as well as their total match statistics for all matches they lost.